openharmony/docs/en/application-dev/reference/apis/js-apis-sim.md

 >**NOTE**
 >
 >A cache mechanism is available for SIM card contacts.
 When a contact is added, deleted, or modified, a SIM card contact cache is maintained based on the corresponding card slot ID and contact type.
-Therefore, when calling **sim.queryIccDiallingNumbers** to query contact numbers, you must pass the card slot ID and contact type to generate a a SIM card contact cache.
+Therefore, when calling **sim.queryIccDiallingNumbers** to query contact numbers, you must pass the card slot ID and contact type to generate a a SIM card contact cache first.
 If no cache is generated, the attempt to call the **sim.addIccDiallingNumbers**, **sim.delIccDiallingNumbers**, or **sim.updateIccDiallingNumbers** API will fail.
 >

 **System API**: This is a system API.